TrampolineRTOS/trampoline/examples/cortex/armv7em/stm32f429/stm32f4discovery/readbutton/README.md

 The task "blink" toggles the GREEN led whenever it is executed.

 The task "read_button" is activated by the alarm "read_button_alarm".
-This task "read_button" makes polling onto the state of the push button on the board and toggles the alarm "blink_alarm" and the BLUE led.
+This task "read_button" makes polling onto the state of the push button on the board and toggles the alarm "blink_alarm" and the RED led.

 Have a look into "alarm.oil" file.